-Risk area Description Control Movement

-Strategic

-Competitor activity

-The Group operates in highly competitive markets.
+Risk area Description Control Movement Strategic Competitor activity The Group operates in highly competitive markets.
 Significant product innovations, technical advances and/or the intensification of price competition by competitors, both direct manufacturing competitors or competitors of our customers, could adversely affect the Group's results.
 The Group develops long term relationships with its customers that are based on several factors including quality, service, innovation and cost effectiveness.
 The Group continually works to streamline its cost base to ensure it remains competitive.
 The Group also invests in research and development and continuous improvement to ensure that the introduction of both new products and improved production processes places the Group at the forefront of customer needs in its chosen markets.

-The Board and senior management engage in robust, formal and thorough processes for identifying, measuring and deciding on the suitability of growth and change initiatives from a strategic, financial, operational and sustainability perspective.
+The risk has stayed the same year on year.
+Growth and change The Group is pursuing a strategy of growth and expansion in the UK.
+Delivery of this strategy will necessitate material investment of organisational resource and capital, to deliver both organic growth projects and M&A. Major organic growth projects typically involve significant time investment from key individuals across the business to scope, plan, negotiate and execute new business.
+They may also involve material capital investment in capacity or capability.
+These investments are typically made on the basis of future projections of performance, which are by their nature, uncertain.
+Likewise, they are based on projected rather than actual capital investment costings The Board and senior management engage in robust, formal and thorough processes for identifying, measuring and deciding on the suitability of growth and change initiatives from a strategic, financial, operational and sustainability perspective.
 A decision to commit resources to such initiatives is typically based on analyses which project the potential benefits to the Group, weighed against the level of resource required and the level of risk associated.
 The Group has a comprehensive Capital Expenditure Policy in place setting out the process for evaluation, approval and monitoring of proposed capital expenditure.
 Post project reviews are to be carried out on all major capital investment projects to assess delivery against targeted strategy, and the effectiveness of execution, ideally revisited over time (e.g. one year/three years/five years).
+The risk has stayed the same year on year. investment costings.
+Similarly, corporate development by its nature involves a level of uncertainty, as the business case for an acquisition is typically based on projected future performance of the target business, as well as projected commercial, operational and other synergies, which carry some uncertainty until fully delivered under the Group's ownership.
 In the case of M&A, the business case for investment will typically weigh the strategic and financial value of the target under multiple performance scenarios.
 This business case is tested through an appropriate due diligence phase.
 More broadly, due diligence also aims to identify any risks and appropriate mitigation measures associated with the potential acquisition.
 On completion of an acquisition, an integration team is typically formed, reporting to senior management, to ensure successful integration, including management of any associated risks.
 As with organic investment, post acquisition reviews are to be carried out periodically to assess actual performance against the acquisition case.

-on year.

-The Group is pursuing a strategy of growth and expansion in the UK.
-Delivery of this strategy will necessitate material investment of organisational resource and capital, to deliver both organic growth projects and M&A.

-Major organic growth projects typically involve significant time investment from key individuals across the business to scope, plan, negotiate and execute new business.
-They may also involve material capital investment in capacity or capability.
-These investments are typically made on the basis of future projections of performance, which are by their nature, uncertain.
-Likewise, they are based on projected rather than actual capital investment costings.

-Similarly, corporate development by its nature involves a level of uncertainty, as the business case for an acquisition is typically based on projected future performance of the target business, as well as projected commercial, operational and other synergies, which carry some uncertainty until fully delivered under the Group's ownership.

-The risk has stayed

-Growth Relevance
+G Growth Relevance Differentiation

-Risk trend
+Risk trend Risk increased